kfrlib/kfr/README.md

 `dev` - current development version.
 Pull requests should go to `dev`.

-`master` - current stable version passing all compiler/architecture tests.
+`main` - current stable version passing all compiler/architecture tests.

-`v4` - previous version of KFR (no new features here, fixes only)
+`v5` - previous version of KFR (no new features, fixes only)

 ## License